For consumers For business

 Recycled wool, like that traditionally processed in Italy by Manteco, reduces the environmental and ethical impacts significantly and, with so much of the fibre already in circulation, is becoming a desired recyclable option.

-It’s also diverse and easy to blend with other fibres such as fleece.
+It’s also diverse and easy to blend with other fibres to achieve difference fabric characteristics.
 The industry is beginning to see less demand for virgin wool with the higher value placed on discarded garments or offcuts in the manufacturing process.

 ECONYL

 Another recycled material to consider is ECONYL.
-This yarn, created by Italian firm Aquafil, is derived from recycled synthetic waste such as industrial plastic, waste fabric, and fishing nets from the ocean.
+Created by Italian firm Aquafil, it is derived from recycled synthetic waste such as industrial plastic, waste fabric, and fishing nets from the ocean.
 Despite being derived from recycled materials, ECONYL yarn is said to be of the same quality as virgin nylon yarn.

-The manufacture of ECONYL uses less water and generates less waste than the manufacture of conventional nylon yarn.
-In the manufacture of ECONYL, waste is collected, cleaned, and shredded, and then depolymerised to extract a raw material called caprolactam.
+The manufacture of ECONYL uses less water and generates less waste than manufacturing conventional nylon.
+In the manufacture of ECONYL, waste is collected, cleaned, shredded, and then depolymerised to extract a raw material called caprolactam.
 The caprolactam is then repolymerised and transformed into ECONYL yarn.

-A clear downside of ECONYL is—like other synthetics—it emits microfibres.
-While this means it’s not the best choice for clothing that is frequently machine washed, it can be a practical and lower-impact option for shoes or clothing that is rarely washed or generally handwashed like activewear, swimwear, and outerwear.
+A clear downside of ECONYL is that—like other synthetics—it releases microfibres, so it isn’t the best choice for clothing that is frequently machine washed, though it can be a practical and lower-impact option (compared to virgin synthetics) for shoes or clothing that is rarely washed, such as outerwear.
 Pick yourself up a Guppy Bag for when you must machine wash.

 Bananatex

-Launched in 2018 by Swiss brand QWSTION, Bananatex is the world’s first durable fabric made purely from banana plants.
+Launched in 2018 by Swiss brand QWSTION, Bananatex is a durable fabric made purely from banana plants.
 Cultivated in the Philippines through a mix of agriculture and forestry, the banana plant is said to be self-sufficient, and requires no pesticides, fertiliser, or extra water.

 In addition to winning a variety of international sustainability awards, such as the Green Product Award 2019 and the German Sustainability Award Design 2021, the Bananatex fabric was certified Cradle to Cradle Gold.